-At radio frequencies, the spectral content within a passband can be shifted - with almost no loss in information, to a lower frequency through multiplication by a 'LO' signal.
+At radio frequencies, the spectral content within a passband can be shifted - with almost no loss in information, to a lower frequency through multiplication by a 'LO' signal - a pure sinusoid.

 Signal Relations, with LO Downconversion

 - The RF signals are multiplied by a pure sinusoid, at frequency v{LO} - We can add arbitrary phase φ{LO} on one side.